avaDerevlany/LevelUpU-CGSpectrum/LevelUpU_Tasks/README.txt

-Functions run in main() of the file sharing the name of the root folder (ie 01_SettingUpAnd...)
+Functions run in main() of the file sharing the name of the root folder (ie 01_SettingUpAnd...) unless otherwise specified.

 01_SettingUpAndProgrammingFoundations
 	Ch2